Awongcl/PID_Controlled_PSU/README.md

 3. 90%dc, Average = 9V<br/>

 The signal will be control by a arduino nano.

-Another problem is current draw,it is not idea to use a transister to do the switching due to its low current ratings and resistance.
+Another problem is current draw,it is not ideal to use a transister to do the switching due to its low current ratings and resistance.
 A mosfet is suitable for the project because the resisance of VGS is almost 0 when a high voltage is fed to the gate.
 Resulting in minimal power lose.

-For the voltage regulating/accuracy part, i chose to USD a closed loop PID system with volatge and current feedbacks for maximum accuracy.
+For the voltage regulating/accuracy part,closed loop PID system is used with volatge and current feedbacks for maximum accuracy.

 ### Implementation
 Things to consider: